middleware-labs/docs.middleware.io/applications/golang/README.md

 ## Supported Golang Versions

-The Golang APM should work well with php version above 8.0.
+The Golang APM should work well with latest 2 Golang stable releases.
 You can check this with ...
 ```
 go version